immobiliare/RealHTTP/Documentation/HTTPRequest.md

 }
 ```

-Of course if you don't need to customize your parsing methods, IndomioHTTP also support `Codable` by default.
+Of course if you don't need to customize your parsing methods, RealHTTP also support `Codable` by default.
 Any object conform to `Codable` protocol can be assigned to `HTTPRequest` and its decoding is made automatically:

 ```swift